alannadee/alannadee.github.io/src/pages/blog/helloworld.md

 Making a whole website in HTML and CSS would most definitely have taken me a **lot** less time, and I probably also would have enjoyed it more.
 But that would have been staying in my comfort zone, which, in my mind, completely absolutely defeats the purpose of doing a personal project.

-So I've decided to throw myself in the deep end, and make a website on React and TypeScript, with the help of Tailwind (which is getting a lot of getting used to).
+So I've decided to throw myself in the deep end, and make a website on React.js, Next.js and TypeScript, with the help of Tailwind (which is getting a lot of getting used to).

 The negative experience I have in the likes of React and JavaScript result in whatever a mess this site is.
 My friends probably have a lot to say about what I've done, and how many bad decisions I've made during the process - but the important thing is *something* made it out of VSCode, and hopefully I'll be able to go back and improve on the little things later (structure, hardcoding, efficiency... there's a LOT of places I don't know what I'm doing and I BEG you not to look at my GitHub)